Undergrad

 Students who attend Snow Cones with Security will be able to get to meet our Campus Safety and Security (CSS) staff while enjoying a frosty treat.
 CSS is a resource for students throughout the college experience and can even help with things like changing a flat tire, facilitating the bike rental program, and issuing parking passes.
 CSS is also happy to help students with questions about safety on campus, providing guidance when you have a concern for yourself or others and connecting students with local police and medical resources.

-Saturday night, students can come together for their first programming experience in the Student Center Forum for a comedy magic show hosted by Michael Kent!
+Saturday night, students can come together for their first programming experience in the Student Center Forum for a comedy magic show hosted by Scotty Wiese!

 CUSA Carnival